Mediagone/doctrine-specifications/README.md

     }
 }
 ```
+_Notes:_
-Notice we used a _static factory method_ because collections must be initialized with a repository result format, which is closely related to our "select" specification.
+- Each SpecificationCollection must be initialized with an _initial specification_ and a _repository result format_, both being closely related.
+- The SpecificationCollection's constructor is protected to enforce the usage of [static factory methods](https://medium.com/javarevisited/static-factory-methods-an-alternative-to-public-constructors-73cbe8b9fda), because descriptive naming is more meaningful about what the specifications will return.

 ### Filtering specifications